How long have you been breeding dogs?

 We look to breed a truly dual purpose Labrador, which conforms to the breed standard and can work.
 Although we occasionally have a high powered all field trial litter or a show litter, most of our litters combine lines.
 Most of our dogs have titles and almost all of the males we breed to are champions of one sort or another.

 How much do the puppies cost?

-Our pups start at $1200.
+Our pups start at $1500.
 We will always quote the price of the puppies as soon as they are born.
 All pets are sold with AKC Limited Registration.